oscomp/riscv-linux-rootfs/README.md

 ## Build

 The build process downloads busybox and dropbear, compiles them and prepares a root filesystem image to the file `riscv64-rootfs.bin`.
-The build script needs to be run in Linux, even if preparing a root filesystem image for macOS.

 ```
 export PATH=/path/to/your/riscv/toolchain:$PATH